Pool Ionizer Pros and Cons

 This article discusses pool ionizer pros and cons.

-Pro: Pool Ionizers are Effective at Algae Control
+Pro: Ionizers are Effective at Algae Control

-If you have an ionized pool, you don’t need algaecide and you need less chlorine to keep the water clear.
+If you have an ionized pool, you don’t need algaecide and less chlorine to keep the water clear.
 Plus, ionizers use natural minerals with no additives, so they are a clean and healthy way to control algae.

-Con: Pool Ionizers do not Oxidize Organic Material
+Con: Ionizers do not Oxidize Organic Material

 One of the primary functions of a pool sanitizer is to oxidize organic matter.
 Copper and silver-copper ionizers assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
 But they do not break down sweat, lotions, makeup, etc. So, all pool ionizers need some form of oxidizer for a complete system.
 The most common one is chlorine at a reduced level.

-Pro: Pool Ionizers Allow Chlorine Reduction
+Pro: Ionizers Allow Chlorine Reduction

 Most pool ionizers recommend maintaining a residual of 0.5 – 0.6ppm of chlorine, vs. 1-3ppm with chlorine alone.
-This is a 40%-80% reduction of chlorine and is the same amount permitted in drinking water.
-With this reduction, there is no chlorine smell and the water does not dry skin or fade bathing suits.
+This is a 40% – 80% reduction of chlorine and is the same amount permitted in drinking water.
+With this reduction, there is no chlorine smell, and the water does not dry skin or fade bathing suits.
 If the chlorine level is safe enough for drinking water, you can be sure it’s safe to swim in.

-Con: Pool Ionizers Have a Replaceable Cell
+Con: Ionizers Have a Replaceable Cell

-Pro: Pool Ionizers Offer Great Value
+Pro: Ionizers Offer Great Value

-Con: Pool Ionizers Have the Potential to Stain
+Con: Ionizers Have the Potential to Stain

 More on pool ionizers: